 Carrying out a few of these hiring processes will increase your chances of discovering superstar staff, and decrease your chances of hiring someone who will become part of the turnover statistic.

 Often overlooked by restaurateurs, providing adequate training to all of your employees is crucial.
 We know that time is money, especially in the restaurant industry.
 But quick training and learning through trial and error invites the possibility of miscommunication and staff error later on.
-Proper training allows your staff to gain a true understanding of how they can excel at their job, making them more likely to remain at your restaurant.
+Proper training and a thorough restaurant employee handbook allows your staff to gain a true understanding of how they can excel at their job, making them more likely to remain at your restaurant.

 Since using and mastering your point of sale is one of the biggest components of staff training, along with menu knowledge and customer service standards, make sure your POS company can provide both you and your staff with in-depth POS training.
 Having trained professionals teaching your staff the ins-and-outs of your POS will take some much needed weight (and stress) off your shoulders.